jingweio/DSF/README.md

 </p>

 ## Further analysis on Local Graph Frequency (not included in our published version)
-Upate (as of Feb 10, 2023): To quantify the diversity degree of our Local Graph Frequency across the graph, we propose a new metric called Diversity of Local Graph Frequency below, and denote it as $\tau_n$ w.r.t. the $n^{\text{th}}$ eigenvector.
+Upate (as of Feb 10, 2023): To quantify the diversity degree of our Local Graph Frequency across the graph, we propose a new metric called Diversity of Local Graph Frequency, and denote it as $\tau_n$ w.r.t. the $n^{\text{th}}$ eigenvector.
+The definition is provided below.
 Further details about the Local Graph Frequency refer to our paper.

 <p align = "center">
 <img src=https://github.com/jingweio/DSF/blob/main/figures/divLGF.png width=70% />